rsek/dataforged/README.md

 	</p>

 <p align="center">
-  <b>Official rules data for the Ironsworn: Starforged tabletop role-playing game, formatted as JSON for use in community tools.
+  <b>Official content and rules data for the Ironsworn: Starforged tabletop role-playing game, formatted as JSON for use in community tools.
 Also includes the relevant JSON schemas and a Javascript/Typescript API.</b></br>
   <sub><sub>
 </p>